Senate panel backs Trump's court pick, but Flake seeks FBI probe

-WASHINGTON (Reuters) - A Republican-led committee approved President Donald Trump’s nomination of Brett Kavanaugh to the U.S. Supreme Court on Friday but moderate Republican Senator Jeff Flake called for an FBI investigation into sexual misconduct allegations against the judge before a final Senate vote.
+WASHINGTON (Reuters) - A Republican-led committee approved President Donald Trump’s nomination of Brett Kavanaugh to the U.S. Supreme Court on Friday but in a dramatic development Republican Senator Jeff Flake called for an FBI investigation into sexual misconduct allegations against the judge before a final Senate vote.

-Flake’s dramatic intervention means a final Senate vote on the nomination could be delayed for up to a week so that the possible FBI investigation can be completed, if Republican Senate leaders agree to his demand.
-Democrats have called for an FBI probe, but Republicans had opposed the move.
+The intervention of Flake, a moderate, means a final Senate vote on the nomination could be delayed for up to a week so that the possible FBI investigation can be completed, if Republican Senate leaders agree to his demand.
+Democrats had called for an FBI probe, but Republicans had opposed the move.

+“I’m going to let the Senate handle that.
+They’ll make their decisions.
+And they’ve been doing a good job.
+Very professional,” Trump told reporters in the Oval Office when told about Flake’s request.

+The Republican president, however, indicated he was sticking with Kavanaugh’s nomination, saying he has not thought “even a little bit” about a replacement for his nominee.

 The committee, with tempers flaring on both sides, met the day after a jarring and emotional hearing into sexual misconduct allegations against Kavanaugh that gripped the country, with a university professor named Christine Blasey Ford accusing him of sexual misconduct.
 Kavanaugh denied the accusation.